 How do you balance long hours with your personal life successfully?

 This is something we talk about on the Accelerate program.
 Throughout my career, I’ve often felt that because I’m not a mother, I don’t have a reason to leave the office at a reasonable time.
 Many of the delegates on Accelerate don’t have kids yet, so I do stress that you shouldn’t feel like you need permission to leave the office at a reasonable hour or before others.
 Many businesses have a presenteeism culture, but when I came to RB, I decided that I would overcome this old habit.
 It’s about managing the peaks and troughs, and taking a blended approach to life and work.
 Until you make a decision to leave before other people with no embarrassment, then I don’t think you’ll get that work/life balance right.
 If someone gets their job done, is talented and delivers great results, it doesn’t matter what hours they keep.
 Who cares!?
 This is one of the agile ways we need to work differently these days.
-So, I consciously made that decision to get my balance in check when I moved to Singapore because our time zone does often create unusual work hours, and flexible hours is the way to achieve that.Posted over 1 year ago
+So, I consciously made that decision to get my balance in check when I moved to Singapore because our time zone does often create unusual work hours, and flexible hours is the way to achieve that.Posted about 4 years ago